About Our Program

 The Florida State University College of Medicine (FSUCOM) Immokalee Health Education offers a two-year postdoctoral fellowship in Clinical Health Psychology with a focus on Primary Care.

 The Postdoctoral Fellowship in Clinical Health Psychology is focused on the training and development of psychologists to work in primary care settings.
 The two-year training program follows a biopsychosocial model thus focusing on the interaction of biological, psychosocial and medico-legal variables.
 Fellows will develop skills to function as an integrated member of a primary care team and will gain experience in assessment and intervention approaches within the primary care structure.
+The program trains six fellows: three are placed in the Lee Health System and three are placed at the Healthcare Network.

 Clinical Track: Clinical Health Psychology in Primary Care (Start Date: September 2021)